 It also combated drug trafficking through international cooperation.
-The Single Convention was instrumental in prompting a major rewriting, updating and extension of legislation at state level.
+The Single Convention was instrumental in promoting a major rewriting, updating and extension of legislation at the state level.
 TheConvention on Psychotropic Substances 1971 further extended international controls to include a broad range of synthetic behaviour- and mood-altering drugs.()

 The growth in the illicit drug market created lucrative opportunities for organized crime to become involved in the production and distribution of drugs such as cannabis and heroin.
 A critical event in this context was the murder of anti-cannabis campaigner Donald Mackay in 1977.

 This led directly to the establishment in New South Wales of the Royal Commission of Inquiry into Drug Trafficking in 1979 (the Woodward Commission) and, at the federal level, contributed to the decision to set up the Australian Royal Commission of Inquiry into Drugs (the Williams Inquiry), also in 1979.

 The drugs initiatives which found favour during the 1970s and early 1980s generally involved raising maximum penalties, creating additional offences, making offences easier to prove, establishing new investigative bodies such as the National Crime Authority, significantly increasing the powers and technology available to law enforcement agencies to detect drug offences, providing for the confiscation of profits, and investing more resources in drug law enforcement.